fivdi/onoff/README.md

 const led = new Gpio(17, 'out');       // Export GPIO17 as an output
 let stopBlinking = false;

-// Toggle the state of the LED connected to GPIO17 every 200ms.
-// Here asynchronous methods are used.
-Synchronous methods are also available. const blinkLed = () => {
+// Toggle the state of the LED connected to GPIO17 every 200ms const blinkLed = () => {
   if (stopBlinking) {
     return led.unexport();